Roles and permissions in AttendFirst: admin, manager

 - Save.

-The moment an employee points to them, they automatically see a Team menu in the nav with Attendance and Leaves.
+The moment an employee points to them, the sidebar grows a Team group with Attendance and Leaves under it.

 To remove manager capabilities, clear the Manager field on every employee who reports to them.
-Once they have zero reports, the Team menu disappears.
+Once they have zero reports, the Team group disappears.

 How admins are created